sherkhan/kCounter/README.md

 <pre>
-'height'         : 50, // The default height of an individual counter 'width'          : 50, // The default width of an individual counter 'initial'        : false // Override the element content if desired
+'height'         : 50, // The default height of an individual counter 'width'          : 50, // The default width of an individual counter 'initial'        : false // Override the element content if desired, 'easing'		 : 'swing' // [swing,linear] unless using easing plugin (Jquery UI) 'duration'       : 'fast' // [slow,fast,integer value]
 </pre>